Monoclonal immunoglobulin deposition disease

-Monoclonal Immunoglobulin Deposition Disorder, or MIDD, is a disease characterised by the deposition of monoclonal immunoglobulins on the basement membrane of the kidney.
+Monoclonal immunoglobulin deposition disease, or MIDD, is a disease characterised by the deposition of monoclonal immunoglobulins on the basement membrane of the kidney.
 Monoclonal immunoglobulins are produced by monoclonal plasma cells, which are found in a variety of plasma cell dyscrasias.
 The deposition of monoclonal immunoglobulins on the basement membrane of the kidney causes renal impairment.
 As well as the kidney, MIDD may also affect the liver, heart, peripheral nerves, lung and skin.

 Symptoms and signs

 When presenting to primary care physicians, patients with MIDD frequently have renal insufficiency, proteinuria and these symptoms are often accompanied by nephrotic syndrome, but patients may also present with acute renal failure.
 83% of MIDD patients have renal insufficiency, and while almost all patients will have proteinuria, 40-50% will have proteinuria in the nephrotic range.
 Some patients may also have haematuria and hypertension but this is not found in all patients.

 Pathogenesis

 The underlying cause of MIDD is the production of monoclonal immunoglobulins.
 Monoclonal immunoglobulins are produced in diseases that feature abnormal proliferation of plasma cells.
 These diseases include monoclonal gammopathy of undetermined significance, smoldering multiple myeloma, multiple myeloma and Waldenström's macroglobulinemia.
 Almost 29% of monoclonal gammopathy patients may have MIDD.
 In MIDD, these abnormal immunoglobulins, or fragments of them, are deposited along the basement membrane of the kidney.
 This deposition damages the kidney, leading to renal insufficiency.
 The damage to the kidney may also prevent protein re-absorption by the kidney; instead of being reabsorbed, the proteins enter the urine.
 It can also lead to the other symptoms of nephrotic syndrome such as swelling and low serum albumin.
 Because of the effect MIDD has on the kidneys, it is classified as a monoclonal gammopathy of renal significance.
 As the deposits have no organised structure, it is grouped among the non-organised monoclonal gammopathies of renal significance.